waynegm/OpendTect-Plugin-Docs/installation/building-from-source.md

 9. This should create the binary files for each plugin, lib\*.so and libui\*.so, in the bin folder (eg in ODWork/bin/lux64/Release/) and four \*.alo files for each plugin in the root of the development work folder.

-If you don't have Madagascar installed or RSFROOT is not set the plugins that depend on the Madagascar libraries (eg LTFAttrib) won't build and there will be error messages.
+If you don't have Madagascar installed or RSFROOT is not set the plugins that depend on the Madagascar libraries (eg [../plugins/ltfattrib]) won't build and there will be error messages.
 These error messages can be ignored if you don't want the Madagascar dependent attributes.

 ## Windows
 These instructions are for Windows.
-Note that the attributes that require Madagascar (eg [LTFAttrib](../plugins/LTFAttrib.html)) cannot be built on Windows.
+Note that the attributes that require Madagascar (eg [../plugins/ltfattrib]) cannot be built on Windows.

 1. Download the source for the plugins for the appropriate version of OpendTect from Github
     - [Latest (OpendTect 6.4)](https://github.com/waynegm/OpendTect-Plugins/archive/master.zip)